janearc/cooking/recipes/surly-hash.md

 surly hash
 ---
 Kale is pretty resilient to spoilage in the fridge, at least the non-"baby kale" variety.
-Whole foods calls this "curly kale," and it can be a little tough to eat raw.
+Whole foods calls this "curly kale," and it can be a little tough to eat raw (this doesn't work with the kale you get in a bag).
 Most people use this as a component in smoothies and so forth, but it has a lovely taste and texture.
 It's also a very nutritious vegetable and contains things that are tough to get from e.g., fruit (such as magnesium) and other vegetables.

 Prepare the kale by removing the stalks -- I find it's pretty tough to do anything useful with this.
 I use about three cups per serving when I prepare this for myself (per one sweet potato).
 I chop the kale fairly finely, somewhere between diced and minced, where it's still fluffy and resembles a vegetable and not pesto.